 Depending on your particular financial situation, existing homeowners may essentially give back their home during the bankruptcy process.
 Others may lose theirs to foreclosure months or even years after the fact.

 Since foreclosure typically requires prospective VA borrowers to wait at least two years before obtaining a home loan, a common concern is that veterans will have to wait four years or more to move forward.
 That’s not necessarily the case.

 These situations are always viewed on a case-by-case basis.
 We devoted an entire article to talking about potential outcomes when foreclosure follows a bankruptcy filing.
 You can check out that post here.

 One of the biggest obstacles to getting a VA loan after bankruptcy is a consumer’s credit score.
 Spending those two years after the discharge working on credit repair is critical, as is making on-time payments.

-If you need some direction about boosting your credit, check out the Lighthouse Program at Veterans United.
-They work with veterans and active military for free to create a plan to repair your credit and get on the path to loan prequalification.
+If you need some direction about financial challenges, check out the Lighthouse Program at Veterans United.
+They work with veterans and active military at no cost to create a plan to overcome hurdles and get on the path to loan prequalification.